Ho Chi Minh City, Vietnam

 The Saigon City Hall or the People’s Committee Head Office was built from 1902-1908.
 This French colonial-style structure is a famous landmark in the City because of its imposing structure.

 Ho Chi Minh City Hall Address: Số 86 Lê Thánh Tôn, Bến Nghé, Quận 1

 Bui Vien Walking Street

-Bui Vien is a famous street in Vietnam just across the City Hall which is a favorite destination to both locals and tourist during nighttime.
+Bui Vien is a famous street in Vietnam just across the City Hall which is a favorite destination to both locals and tourists during nighttime.
 The place usually hosts events and many entertainment activities.
 Bars, cafes, and restaurants are also found along the street.

 Ho Chi Minh City Museum of Fine Arts

 It is considered as a significant art museum of the city.
 The place is just a few meters away from Ben Thanh Market.